Over 2.4 million children are in need after four years of the war in Ukraine and 12 years of conflict in the country’s eastern region.

 How will my donation help support children in Ukraine?

-• $90 can help provide 18,000 water purification tablets.
-Each tablet can create up to 5 litres of safe drinking water.
+- $108 could help provide 22,653 water purification tablets, each able to create up to five litres of clean drinking water.

-With a smaller monthly donation, you can make an even bigger impact by giving children in Ukraine the ongoing support needed to rebuild their futures.
+With a smaller monthly donation, you can make an even bigger impact by giving children in places like Ukraine the ongoing support needed to rebuild their futures.

 Donate to support Ukraine’s children.